-The City of Hope Hematology-Oncology fellowship has been ACGME-accredited since the mid-1970's.
+City of Hope's Hematology-Oncology Fellowship Program has been ACGME-accredited since the mid-1970s.
 It was the last free-standing fellowship independent of an internal medicine training program until its affiliation with Harbor-UCLA Internal Medicine.
-The strengths of this fellowship have always been the variety and viability of patient populations, the excellent accessibility of faculty teaching and opportunity for fellows to participate in clinical trials and even write clinical trials.
+The strengths of this fellowship have always been the diverse and viability of patient populations, the excellent accessibility to faculty teaching and opportunity for fellows to participate in and write clinical trials.
 Graduates excel in both clinical oncology skills and academic training to be able to thrive in either private or academic practice.

 In the third year, fellows have an opportunity to participate in elective rotations and continued research.
-Fellows are afforded the opportunity to explore oncology related research opportunities during the dedicated research months.
-City of Hope provides fellows many avenues for both for clinical and basic science research; fellows have pursued a diverse array of projects in the past and have earned numerous distinctions in the process, including national awards at American Society of Hematology (ASH) and American Society of Clinical Oncology (ASCO).
+Fellows are afforded the opportunity to explore oncology-related research opportunities during their dedicated research months.
+City of Hope provides fellows with many avenues for both for clinical and basic science research.
+Fellows have pursued a diverse array of projects in the past and have earned numerous distinctions in the process, including national awards at American Society of Hematology and American Society of Clinical Oncology.

 There are several educational activities that have been put in place to enhance education and help develop our fellows into independent researchers and future striving academicians.

 Please take note of important deadline dates for the fellowship application process as listed in the Electronic Residency Application Service.